YOLOv8 Pose Estimation#

 cv::Mat floatImage;

-preProcframe.convertTo(floatImage, CV_32F, 1.0 / 255.0); // Normalize frame to float
+preProcframe.convertTo(floatImage, CV_32F, 1.0 / 255.0); // Normalize the frame

-// Set preprocessed input data to be sent to accelarator
+// Set preprocessed input data to accelerator

 return true;